linuxfox2509/mc-launcher/README.md

 3. Navigate to the project directory.
 4. Run `cargo build` to build the project.
 5. Run `cargo run` to execute the launcher.

-## Usage

-Once the launcher is running, it will provide options to start the Minecraft game and manage profiles.
-Follow the on-screen instructions to use the launcher effectively.

 ## Contributing